enguerranws/import-tweets-as-wp-posts/readme.txt

 === Plugin Name ===
 Contributors: enguerranws
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=enguerrandeep%40gmail%2ecom&lc=FR&item_name=Enguerran%20Weiss&item_number=wp%2dplugin%2dtweets%2dto%2dposts&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
-Tags: twitter, tweets, content, videos, enguerranws, twitter api, wordpress feed Requires at least: 3.0.1
+Tags: twitter, tweets, content, videos, enguerranws, twitter api, wordpress feed, import tweets, import twitter tweets Requires at least: 3.0.1
 Tested up to: 3.0.1
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tweets to Posts lets you search for Tweets and add them quickly to your Wordpress website as posts (or any post type you want).
+Import Tweets as WP Posts lets you search for Tweets and add them quickly to your Wordpress website as posts (or any post type you want).

 == Description ==

 English
 _________________________

-**Tweets to Posts** is a simple plugin that allow you to search Tweets from the admin panel (with keywords, username or hashtag) and add them to your posts (you can choose a post type, a category).
+**Import Tweets as WP Posts** is a simple plugin that allow you to search Tweets from the admin panel (with keywords, username or hashtag) and add them to your posts (you can choose a post type, a category).

 It's a simple way :
 • to **feed your WordPress website with real content in minutes**